 All members of the committee meet the SEC and NYSE definitions of independence and financial literacy for audit committee members.
-In addition, the Board has determined that Mr. Rose is an "audit committee financial expert" for purposes of SEC rules.
-Following Mr. Rose's retirement from the Board, the Board expects to re-evaluate the composition of the committee and, as a result of such evaluation, designate one or more committee members as an "audit committee financial expert" for purposes of SEC rules.
-During the fall of 2016 the committee conducted its annual self-evaluation in order to assess its effectiveness, and at its December 2016 meeting the committee members discussed the results of its self-evaluation process.
+In addition, the Board has determined that Mr. Prather and Mr. Merchant are "audit committee financial experts" for purposes of SEC rules.
+During the fall of 2017 the committee conducted its annual self-evaluation in order to assess its effectiveness, and at its December 2017 meeting the committee members discussed the results of its self-evaluation process.